blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

 Module: Shopping Cart

-Preconditions: The Product Page and its UI elements are displayed
+Preconditions: The user is logged in the application.
+The Product Page and its UI elements are displayed

 Test Data: Products: Sauce Labs Backpack,Sauce Labs Bike Light,Sauce Labs Bolt T-Shirt